 The Ph.D. degree certifies that a student has mastered a significant body of geographical knowledge and has demonstrated a high degree of professional competence as a geographer by making an important, original contribution to knowledge.
 The Ph.D. requires:

 - a total of at least 90 semester hours of graduate credit beyond the bachelor’s degree;

-- successful completion of GEOG 6973, GEOG 6953, and three three-credit hour seminars or graduate courses, and one field course;
+- successful completion of GEOG 6973 , GEOG 6953 , and two three-credit hour seminars or graduate courses;

 - the demonstration of an acceptable level of competence in two areas of specialization;